kleiton0x00/XSScope/README.md

 **_Go beyond the alert_**

-XSScope is an advanced XSS payload generator platform for Client-Side attacks and also with an aim of increaing the impact of an XSS during Bug Hunting.
-Using all modules that XSScope offers, advanced XSS can be simply use with 1-2 click(s).
+XSScope is one of the most advanced GUI Framework for XSS Clientside attacks.
+It can perform different XSS attack and HTML Injection in real time.

 ## Features
 - Generates a Port Forwarding TCP and a Local PHP Server as well